Pino Logger - Node.js Logging Guide with Examples (2026)

 Conclusion

 In Pino's official benchmarks, 10,000 basic log operations complete in ~115ms, compared to ~270ms for Winston and ~377ms for Bunyan.
-Combined with structured JSON output, worker-thread transports, and child loggers for request context, it's the right default choice for production Node.js logging.
+Combined with structured JSON output, worker-thread transports, and child loggers for request context, Pino is a strong default for production Node.js services.

 To get the most out of Pino, pair it with an observability platform.
-Using OpenTelemetry auto-instrumentation you can send structured logs directly to SigNoz Cloud, where they become searchable and correlated with traces and metrics, turning fast logging into actionable visibility.
+Using OpenTelemetry auto-instrumentation you can send structured logs directly to SigNoz Cloud, where they become searchable and correlated with traces and metrics, so logs can be queried alongside related traces and metrics.

 FAQs